EddieChoCho/tech_notes/OperatingSystem/MultithreadedProgramming.md

 	* If exec() is called immediately after forking, then duplicating all threads is unnecessary

 ### Thread Cancellation

-* What happen if a thread determinates before it has complete(e.g. terminate web page loading)
+* What happen if a thread determines before it has complete(e.g. terminate web page loading)
 * Target thread: a thread that is to be cancelled
 * Two general approaches
 	* `Asynchronous cancellation`